 Okinawa rail - one of several sought-after species we’ll encounter on the southern islands.
 Photo: David Fisher

 The isolation of the islands of Japan has enabled several endemic and near endemic species to evolve, and we’ll endeavour to see most of them.
 We’ll begin in central Japan and travel south through the subtropical islands of the Nansei Shoto.
-Along the way we’ll meet some very special birds, including Japanese Yellow Bunting, Green Pheasant, Okinawa Rail, Izu Islands Thrush, and Ijima’s Leaf-Warbler.
+Along the way we’ll meet some very special birds, including Marsh Grassbird, Green Pheasant, Okinawa Rail, Izu Islands Thrush, and Ijima’s Leaf-Warbler.
 A spring journey in Japan is a fascinating and memorable experience.

 Day 1: The tour begins this evening at Tokyo’s Narita airport.
 Night near Narita airport.

 Day 2: We make an early morning visit to the marshes and reed beds of the Tone River, which is quite close to our hotel in Narita.
 This area is home to a wide variety of wetland birds and we should see Oriental and Black-browed Reed-warblers, while the localized Japanese Reed Bunting commonly breeds in the reed beds.
 If we’re lucky we’ll see our main target here, the restricted range Marsh Grassbird performing its distinctive display flight above the reeds; this is one of just a handful of locations for this rare and localized near endemic.
 After lunch we’ll drive inland and west to the foothills of the Japanese Alps.
 Long famous for its beautiful, temperate woodlands, the area supports a rich selection of species in a relatively small area.
 Night at Karuizawa.